 Full-text archive of Harper's Weekly, a national publication during the American Civil War and Reconstruction eras.
 Contains illustrations, articles, advertisements, and editorials.
 Search by date, keyword, literature genre, and individuals' standing in society or occupation.

-Historical Statistics of the United States (HSUS) is the standard source for the quantitative facts of American history.
-HSUS provides data on social, behavioral, humanistic, and natural sciences including history, economics, government, finance, sociology, demography, education, law, natural resources, climate, religion, international migration, and trade - quantitative facts of American History.
-The fully searchable and downloadable electronic edition permits users to graph individual tables
+Source for quantitative facts of American history.
+HSUS provides data on social, behavioral, humanistic, and natural sciences including history, economics, government, finance, sociology, demography, education, law, natural resources, climate, religion, international migration, and trade.
+The fully searchable and downloadable electronic edition permits users to graph individual tables.

 Vital Statistics on American Politics is a rich and authoritative resource of data offering more than 230 tables and charts covering the full spectrum of American politics dating back to 1788, including: congressional and gubernatorial elections; party competition at the national, regional, and state levels; public approval of the president, Congress, and the two major political parties; the federal budget and the national debt; and election information.